EBay1992/statsCsvByTypescript/readme.md

-a skeleton for ts project
+a project to implement inheritance design pattern and also compositon design pattern for impeplemnting a csv parser